Hard Money Business Loan Options: The Essential Guide

 In general, hard money loans carry easy applications with minimal documentation requirements.
 Since the value of the property used as collateral is the primary factor for approval, you don’t have to supply as many documents for income verification.

 These loans don’t require high credit scores, a long time in business, or high annual revenue.
-Again, the value of your collateral is the most important thing hard money lenders look at when approving loan requests.
+Many hard money lenders accept borrowers with bad or fair credit.
+Again, the value of your collateral is the most crucial factor hard money lenders consider when approving loan requests.

 It’s also possible to get funds faster than with conventional loans.
 You could potentially get your money in just a few days.
-This is especially true when using a hard money loan to purchase a property. lenders are not subject to the same waiting periods that a mortgage lender must follow.
+This is especially true when using a hard money loan to purchase a property.
+Hard money lenders don’t have the same waiting periods that a mortgage lender must follow.

 What are the disadvantages of Hard Money Loans?